Kansas-Style Herbed Pasty

 - Place pasties on a baking sheet lined with parchment paper or a silicone baking mat.
 Repeat with remaining dough and filling.

-- Using a small bowl, prepare egg wash by whisking together egg and water.
+- Using a small bowl, prepare egg wash by whisking together the egg and water.

 - In a small saucepan, melt butter and mix in all-purpose flour.
 Slowly whisk in beef stock and stir until it thickens.
-Season with salt, pepper, and dried thyme.
+Season with kosher salt, freshly ground black pepper, and dried thyme.

 - Pour gravy over pasty or use as a dip.
 Makes 8 pasties.